 - Get a toll-free phone number that attracts people outside of your area code.
 Take it a step further by creating a customized number (maybe one that includes an acronym) that’s associated with your business so it’s easy to remember.

 - Create an app—there are many easy services you can use to get started.
-Take a look at this list of the top mobile app developers for small businesses.

 Connect with your customers